Cattle Handling 101: Simple Rules to Become an Expert

 Handling cattle in a pen or chute system requires different techniques than handling cattle on the range or in an open area.
 While the same basic principles always apply, you should also adapt your handling method for the cattle being handled, since different breeds of cattle react differently, and the location you are handling them in.

-It can’t be emphasized enough that cattle should be trained prior to being handled for procedures or movement.
+It can’t be emphasized enough that cattle should be acclimated to the handling system prior to being handled for procedures or movement.
 First experiences should be positive, and set the cattle up to understand the goal of movement.
 Then, cattle will work with you and be easier to handle in the future.

 emphasizes that effective stockmanship is a cornerstone of increased economic benefits in a cattle operation. on his website provide basic cattle handling guidelines, and training events are offered across Canada and the United States.
 Temple Grandin also offers a on cattle handling that can improve your techniques.